omusico/NAV/README.md

 #NAV (New Age Valet)
-NAV is simply defined as: New Age Valet.
 This Android Application is a re-branded version of Vroom with a huge UI/UX design overhaul.
 The back-end has also been swapped for a more robust cloud management system using Parse.

 ###Time Spent:
 Not finished yet...